 \section{Abstract}

-We study short sums of algebraic trace functions via the $q$-analogue of van der Corput method, and develop methods of arithmetic exponent pairs that coincide with the classical case while the moduli has sufficiently good factorizations.
-As an application, we prove a quadratic analogue of Brun-Titchmarsh theorem on average, bounding the number of primes $p\leqslant X$ with $p^2+1\equiv0\bmod{q}$.
+We study short sums of algebraic trace functions via the $q$-analogue of the van der Corput method, and develop theory of arithmetic exponent pairs that coincide with the classical case when the moduli have sufficiently good factorizations.
+As an application, we prove a quadratic analogue of the Brun--Titchmarsh theorem on average, bounding the number of primes $p\leqslant X$ such that $p^2+1\equiv0\bmod{q}$.
 The other two applications include a larger level of distribution of divisor functions in arithmetic progressions and a sub-Weyl subconvex bound of Dirichlet $L$-functions studied previously by Irving.